Reference

 Step 1: Analyze the Question

-Step 3: Execute Queries
+Step 3: Plan and Execute Queries

 Step 4: Synthesize Findings